swt30/thesis/chapters/03-models/03-models.md

 Most of the solvers I evaluated fell short in one of two ways: either they could not handle the singularity at the centre of the core where $r=0$, $m=0$, or they could not handle the transition between equations of state at layer boundaries.
 I also desired to retain some control over the solver itself rather than treating the solution of the ODE as a black box.
-The differential equation solver I found that best met my needs was DifferentialEquations.jl [@Rackauckas2017].
-Working from this differential equation solver as a base, I developed a package that solves systems of equations for planetary structures.
+The differential equation solver I found that best met my needs was DifferentialEquations.jl.^[@Rackauckas2017] Working from this differential equation solver as a base, I developed a package that solves systems of equations for planetary structures.

 ### A boundary value solver in Julia